-The Process and Procedures Involved
+Understanding the Process and Procedures Involved

-A person can’t be declared incompetent simply because he or she makes irresponsible or foolish decisions.
+A person can’t be declared incapacitated simply because he or she makes irresponsible or foolish decisions.
 The person must show a lack of capacity (understanding) to make sound decisions.
-For example, a person may not be declared incompetent simply because he or she spends money in ways that seem odd to someone else.
+For example, a person may not be declared incapacitated simply because he or she spends money in ways that seem odd to someone else.
 Also, a developmental disability or mental illness is not, by itself, enough to declare a person incompetent.

 Who Has Legal Standing to File for Guardianship